zchi88/LibDetector/README.md

 	Note that the tool expects one argument, which is the path to the libraries whitelist.
 This is the same whitelist that is being used and maintained by the LibDiff tool.

 7. The tool will then create an ```"Extracted_APKs"``` folder.
 For each APK, it will create a folder in the ```"Extracted_APKs"``` folder named after the APK, and extract the bytecode of the APK to this folder.
-It will then scan the byecode and try to find matches to any libraries in the provided libraries whitelist.
+It will then scan the bytecode and try to find matches to any libraries in the provided libraries whitelist.
 The results will be outputted to a ```libraryMatchResults.txt``` file.

 ### NOTES